Embed Calculator

 Standards: Riser: 7-7.75", Tread: 10-11"

-Most building codes require consistent riser height with maximum 3/8" variation.
+International Building Code requires consistent riser height with maximum 3/8" variation between steps.

 πŸ‘£ Comfort Factors